Team2Coder/marcelServer/README.md

 # marcelServer
-Robotic home base server create afterwork!
-Run on Raspberry (ARM arch)
+Robotic home base server created afterwork!
+It runs on Raspberry Pi(ARM architecture).

-This is a base of TCP server, able to drive motorized robotique with Raspberry.
+This is a based TCP server, able to drive motorized robot with Raspberry Pi.
-The input commands come from the android apk Marcel (client interface), or from your custom interface.
+Input commands come from the Android apk Marcel (client interface), or from your custom interface.
-The output commands go to a linked Arduino by serial usb port.
+Output commands go to a linked Arduino by serial usb port.

-It uses speech recognition CmuSphinx, and Computer Vision OpenCV libraries
+It uses CmuSphinx speech recognition and Computer Vision OpenCV libraries.

 ### Prerequisites

-Raspbian environment with WiringPi, rpi.gpio installed

-c++ compilator like g++ installed

-a few library dependencies readable in makefile!

-finish install of OpenCV lib (prevent: you will probably have to build your own opencv)

-finish install & test of CMUsphinx lib
+Raspbian environment with WiringPi, rpi.gpio installed c++ compilator like g++ installed a few library dependencies readable in makefile! finish install of OpenCV lib (Warning: you will probably have to build your own opencv) finish install & test of CMUsphinx lib

 ### Installing